 An annuity is a financial arrangement between an individual and an insurance company.
 A well-designed retirement annuity ensures that the person receives a steady stream of income during retirement.
-The steady payments are funded by the person’s savings; the buyer pays a lump sum upfront.
+The person’s savings fund the steady payments; the buyer pays a lump sum upfront.

-Ideally a retirement annuity is purchased years before it’s needed.
+Ideally, the person’s savings fund the steady payments; the buyer pays a lump sum upfront.
+A retirement annuity is purchased years before it’s needed.
 This brings the most value per dollar because the account can accumulate interest.
 Still, some annuities can start paying within 30 days.
 A financial planner can help you understand whether buying a “deferred annuity” or “immediate annuity” would be a wise move.